 DIY Garage Pergola

 2×6 Bracket Arms

 We additionally cut out these little notches on top of the bracket arms.
 While I don’t think these are necessary, I would definitely recommend doing it.
-It was so helpful to stabilize the rafters when installing.
-I drew these cuts out as well, making sure that they were spaced out evenly and measured exactly the same (1.5 inch width of rafter x .5 inch deep).
+It is so helpful to stabilize the rafters when installing.
+I’m drawing these cuts out as well, making sure that they are spaced out evenly and will be measured exactly the same (1.5 inch width of rafter x .5 inch deep).

 2×6 Bracket Arches

-In order to draw up this template, we held up the two existing bracket pieces in place diagonally over a 2×6.
-This helped me to draw out how I wanted it.
-Luckily, we had an oval trash can nearby that we were able to use to make the most perfect arch!
-He used a jig saw to cut the arch side of these pieces, and then the miter saw to cut the flat edges.
+In order to draw up this template, we’ll hold up the two existing bracket pieces in place diagonally over a 2×6.
+This helps me to draw out how I want it.
+Luckily, we have an oval trash can nearby that we are able to use to make the most perfect arch!
+David is using a jig saw to cut the arch side of these pieces, and then the miter saw to cut the flat edges.

-David made these cuts, and then I sanded down allllll of the edges.
-I wanted the decorative 90 degree cuts to be rounded, so I made sure to sand those down a little extra.
-I also did light sanding over all of the wood using 80 grit sandpaper and my mouse sander.
-This helped smooth out the imperfections in the wood before painting.
-I also lined up the purlins to make sure that they were all the same length.
-Some pieces were slightly longer than the others, so I made sure to sand the ends down a little extra (you could also cut).
+David is making these cuts, and then I’m sanding down allllll of the edges.
+I want the decorative 90 degree cuts to be rounded, so I’m making sure to sand those down a little extra.
+I’m also doing light sanding over all of the wood using 80 grit sandpaper and my mouse sander.
+This will help smooth out the imperfections in the wood before painting.
+I’m also lining up the purlins to make sure that they are all the same length.
+Some pieces are slightly longer than the others, so I ‘m making sure to sand the ends down a little extra (you could also cut).

-I gave them all a good wipe down to prep for paint!
-I use this Valspar Duramax Exterior latex Paint in Ultra White (Base 1) – semi-gloss.
-I used an exterior small roller for the majority of the painting, and went back in with a 2inch angled brush to get in all of the crevices.
-Everything had two coats!
+I’m giving them all a good wipe down to prep for paint!
+This Valspar Duramax Exterior latex Paint in Ultra White (Base 1) – semi-gloss is what I’m using.
+An exterior small roller is what I’m using for the majority of the painting, and going back in with a 2inch angled brush to get in all of the crevices.
+Everything has two coats!

-The brackets were ready to be assembled after the paint was dry.
-I began by measuring and making marks on my back pieces (2×4’s) for where the bracket arm would sit.
-After making sure it was centered, I measured and marked where my two holes would be to connect these two pieces.
-I made the marks on both pieces and used a drill bit slightly smaller than my screws to make pilot holes.
-I then screwed in though the back of my 2×4 and connected my bracket arm to screw in!
-I repeated this for the other two brackets.
+The brackets will be ready for assembly after the paint is dry.
+I’ll begin by measuring and making marks on my back pieces (2×4’s) for where the bracket arm will sit.
+After making sure it is centered, I’ll measure and mark where my two holes will be to connect these two pieces.
+I’m making the marks on both pieces and using a drill bit slightly smaller than my screws to make pilot holes.
+Then, I’ll screw in through the back of my 2×4 and connect my bracket arm to screw in!
+I’m repeating this for the other two brackets.
 Make sure to counter sink your screws!

-For my side brackets, I then placed the arch middle piece making sure that it was centered and flush.
-I drilled a pilot hole straight through on both ends, and then secured it with screws!
+For my side brackets, I’ll place the arch middle piece making sure that it is centered and flush.
+I’m drilling a pilot hole straight through on both ends, and then securing it with screws!

 MOUNTING

-While David’s Dad held one side bracket in place (making sure that it is in the exact location that I wanted it to be) on the house, David used the hammer drill to drill straight through on the bottom and top of each bracket.
-Once the bit hit the siding, he let go.
-This gave him a mark on the brick so that we could remove the bracket and drill into it.
+While David’s Dad is holding one side bracket in place (making sure that it is in the exact location that I wanted it to be) on the house, David is using the hammer drill to drill straight through on the bottom and top of each bracket.
+Once the bit hits the siding, he’ll let go.
+This will give him a mark on the brick so that we can remove the bracket and drill into it.

-Once the holes were drilled into the bracket and brick, he used a slightly bigger drill bit on the bracket holes so that the sleeve anchor could glide through a bit easier.
-Once the anchors were in the holes on the brackets, he hammered them into the siding.
-Once the anchors were mostly in, we held up a level to make sure that the brackets were perfect.
-After a little adjusting (hammering the top a little more or the bottom a little more), he used a screwdriver to tighten the anchors.
+Once the holes are drilled into the bracket and brick, he’s using a slightly bigger drill bit on the bracket holes so that the sleeve anchor can glide through a bit easier.
+When the anchors are in the holes on the brackets, he’s hammering them into the siding.
+After the anchors are mostly in, we’ll hold up a level to make sure that the brackets are perfect.
+After a little adjusting (hammering the top a little more or the bottom a little more), he’s using a screwdriver to tighten the anchors.
 This secures them into the hole!
-We repeated this step for the other two brackets
+We’ll this step for the other two brackets

-The rafters were then placed into the notches on the brackets.
-Because we had two pieces butting together, David’s Dad placed screws at an angle from the top of the wood, so that they would be secure together, and also into the bracket.
-We secured each rafter to each bracket with screws as well, making sure to countersink them.
+The rafters will then be placed into the notches on the brackets.
+Because we have two pieces butting together, David’s Dad is placing the screws at an angle from the top of the wood, so that they can be secure together, and also into the bracket.
+We’re securing each rafter to each bracket with screws as well, making sure to countersink them.

-To add in the purlins, I used a scrap piece of wood and cut it to eight inched to use as a spacer.
-This helped it go by very quickly.
-We started in the center of the pergola, and straddled the first two purlins over, using the spacer (I also marked half for reference).
-I wanted to keep the purlins flush the the back rafter so that they were sticking out as far as possible.
-We then placed a screw where each purlin met each rafter.
-This was not necessary, but felt like the most long-lasting way to do it.
+To add in the purlins, I’m using a scrap piece of wood and cutting it to eight inches to use as a spacer.
+This is helping it go by very quickly.
+We’re starting in the center of the pergola, and straddling the first two purlins over, using the spacer (I also marked half for reference).
+I want to keep the purlins flush the the back rafter so that they are sticking out as far as possible.
+We’re then placing a screw where each purlin meets each rafter.
+This is not necessary, but feels like the most long-lasting way to do it.
 We are hoping that doing this extra step will help to prevent the rafters from warping over time as well.
-We countersunk these screws carefully.
+We’re countersinking these screws carefully.
 The smaller pieces of wood can be split easily, so it is important to not counter sink TOO far.

-After the pergola is completely built and secure, it is time to fill in some screw holes (I used plastic wood), touch up some paint, and wait for your neighbors to copy your DANG good work
+After the pergola is completely built and secure, it is time to fill in some screw holes (I’m using plastic wood), touch up some paint, and wait for your neighbors to copy your DANG good work.

+DIY Garage Pergola